emilsto/visma-task/README.md

   private parameters: { [key: string]: number | string };
 ```

 The constructor takes in the URI as a string and sets the properties.
-It also calls a method called `parseUri` that validates the URI and saves the required parts of the URI on creation of object.
+It also calls a method called `parseUri` which validates the URI and saves the required parts of the URI on creation of object.

 ```typescript
   constructor(uri: string) {